Bryan Crump: Awards and honours

 Crump won the 2020 Bill Toft Awards with an entry of segment from his Nights programme recorded in March 2020, on the night before New Zealand went into lockdown in response to the COVID-19 pandemic.
 The Bill Toft Awards are open to New Zealand broadcasters working in online and broadcasting media.
 The judges for this award said about his entry:

 Bryan's work delivered a sense of belonging and community, a calming connection at a time of fear and uncertainty.
 Bryan’s intelligent way of interviewing and relating with his audience is a pleasure to listen to, and he is a worthy winner of the Bill Toft Award.

 Doubtful Sounds choir

 Crump formed the Doubtful Sounds choir in 2009, initially with friends and colleagues from Radio New Zealand.
 The choir is based in Wellington and mainly sings a cappella arrangements of popular songs.
 It has a current membership of around 20 singers.
 Crump arranges much of the music for the choir.

 Personal life

 Crump lives and works in Wellington.
 He commutes to work by bike, and has a strong interest in transport.
 He has written about transport in Wellington in a blog The Traffic Jam.

-Crump's partner is Penny Miles, a bassoonist and former journalist.
+Crump's partner is Penny Miles, a bassoonist and journalist.
 They have a son.